-12 Proven Local SEO Tips to Dominate the SERPs and Map Pack
+12 Proven Local SEO Tips To Dominate The SERPs And Map Pack

 - Pick-up hours.

+Restaurant listings can now add separate hours for breakfast, lunch, dinner, and brunch.

-Don’t forget to update Q&A within your GMB business profile with any pertinent or timely details, like:
+Don’t forget to update Q&A within your Google Business Profile with any pertinent or timely details, like:

 - Closures or changes to hours.